Skip to content

 -lproteus $(llvm-config --libs) -lclang-cpp

-If you don't use code annotations, you can omit the -fpass-plugin option, since he LLVM pass is only needed for processing annotations.
+If you don't use code annotations, you can omit the -fpass-plugin option, since the LLVM pass is only needed for processing annotations.

 Note